-Bake at 375 F for 45 minutes to one hour, or at 400 F for 30 to 45 minutes, depending on the size of the squash.
+Bake at 375°F for 45–60 minutes, or at 400°F for 30–45 minutes, depending on the size of the squash.
 When it is done, it will feel soft if you put on an oven mitt and gently squeeze it.

 Now for the fun step.
 Grasp a squash half in one hand, being sure to use an oven mitt.
 With the other hand, use a fork to scrape the flesh out of the spaghetti squash and into a serving dish.